 How to Make Cowboy Cookies Step-by-Step

 Cream the Butter and Sugar: Preheat your oven to 350°F, line 2 large baking sheets with parchment paper, and set aside.
-Add ½ cup of salted butter and 1 cup of light brown sugar to the bowl of a stand mixer fitted with the paddle attachment.
+Add ½ cup of room-temperature salted butter and 1 cup of light brown sugar to the bowl of a stand mixer fitted with the paddle attachment.
 Beat on medium speed until well combined, about 2 minutes.

 Stir in the Oats and Flour: Add 1¼ cups of old fashioned oats, ¾ cup of all-purpose flour, and ½ teaspoon of baking soda.
 Mix again until just combined (don’t overmix).